FOREX-Dollar extends recent gains, focus shifts to EU summit

 Limiting damage for the euro, the European Central Bank has started to accept a wider range of collateral in its lending operations in a move designed specifically to help ease the stress in Spain’s banking sector.

-“Hopes ahead of the summit may encourage more short-covering but, as usual, scope for disagreement and disappointment on many fronts suggests that investors should not become overly bullish,” said Credit Agricole’s Kotecha.
+“Hopes ahead of the summit may encourage more short-covering but as usual scope for disagreement and disappointment on many fronts suggests that investors should not become overly buyllish,” said Credit Agricole’s Kotecha.

 Commodity currencies also fell against the dollar, extending last week’s decline as commodity prices recoiled on the increasingly grim global growth outlook.